-On termination of service, a participant may receive a lump-sum amount equal to the vested balance of their account or elect to receive installment payments of their vested assets over a period of time not to exceed their life expectancy.
+On termination of service, a participant may receive a lump-sum amount equal to the vested balance of their account, or elect to receive installment payments over a period of time not to exceed their life expectancy.
 If a participant s vested account balance is greater than \$1,000, they may leave their vested assets in the Plan until age 70 1⁄2.